John Muir: African Americans

-In 2020, in light of the movement to remove Confederate monuments across the country, Michael Brune, the executive director of the Sierra Club, wrote a controversial editorial accusing Muir of racist thoughts and announced that the club would shift towards investing in racial justice work and determine which of its monuments need to be renamed or removed.
+In 2020, in light of the movement to remove Confederate monuments across the country, Michael Brune, the executive director of the Sierra Club, reflected on Muir's complex and controversial legacy and announced that the club would shift towards investing in racial justice work and determine which of its monuments need to be renamed or removed.
 On July 22, 2020, the Sierra Club wrote:Muir was not immune to the racism peddled by many in the early conservation movement.
 He made derogatory comments about Black people and Indigenous peoples that drew on deeply harmful racist stereotypes, though his views evolved later in his life.
 As the most iconic figure in Sierra Club history, Muir's words and actions carry an especially heavy weight.
 They continue to hurt and alienate Indigenous people and people of color who come into contact with the Sierra Club.

-Although some of Muir's associates cited by Brune and others, such as Joseph LeConte, David Starr Jordan, and Henry Fairfield Osborn were closely related to the early eugenics movement in the United States., Muir did not espouse such beliefs as he strongly believed in the equality of all people.
+Some of Muir's associates cited by Brune and others, such as Joseph LeConte, David Starr Jordan, and Henry Fairfield Osborn were closely related to the early eugenics movement in the United States.
+Some claim Muir did not espouse such beliefs.

 Aaron Mair, who in 2015 became the first Black president of the Sierra Club board, stated that the contents and framing of Muir in Brune's post "are a misrepresentation".
-Mair went on to state that Michael Brune, "did not consult him or the other two Black board members before pushing ahead on what he called a “revisionist” and “ahistorical” account of Muir's writings, thoughts and life."
-Mair, along with two other Sierra Club board members, Chad Hanson and Mary Ann Nelson, wrote a response to Brune's attack on Muir, writing:...while some of Muir’s colleagues promoted White supremacist myths and exclusionary views regarding national parks and forests, Muir spoke out about the importance of making these areas accessible and encouraging all people to experience them, writing, “Few are altogether deaf to the preaching of pine trees.
-Their sermons on the mountains go to our hearts; and if people in general could be got into the woods, even for once, to hear the trees speak for themselves, all difficulties in the way of forest preservation would vanish.”
-He came to believe deeply in the equality of all people, writing, “We all flow from one fountain Soul.
+Mair went on to state that Brune, "did not consult him or the other two Black board members before pushing ahead on what he called a 'revisionist' and 'ahistorical' account of Muir's writings, thoughts and life."
+Mair, along with two other Sierra Club board members, Chad Hanson and Mary Ann Nelson, wrote a response to Brune's attack on Muir, writing:...while some of Muir’s colleagues promoted White supremacist myths and exclusionary views regarding national parks and forests, Muir spoke out about the importance of making these areas accessible and encouraging all people to experience them, writing, "Few are altogether deaf to the preaching of pine trees.
+Their sermons on the mountains go to our hearts; and if people in general could be got into the woods, even for once, to hear the trees speak for themselves, all difficulties in the way of forest preservation would vanish."
+He came to believe deeply in the equality of all people, writing, "We all flow from one fountain Soul.
 All are expressions of one Love.
 God does not appear, and flow out, only from narrow chinks and round bored wells here and there in favored races and places."